Will Rogers quipped: "Never miss a good chance to shut up." Woody Allen said: "God is silent. Now if only man would shut up." Good advice?

 Use PayPal to pay with these credit cards (PayPal account not necessary).
 PayPal is "fast, free and secure" and allows payment by credit card or electronic withdrawal from a bank account.
 Checks (in U.S. dollars, drawn on a U.S. bank) or money orders (domestic only) made payable to the TAT Foundation are also accepted if received by the registration deadline.

 Note: If cost is a serious issue that will make or break your attendance, please let us know.
-We do not want someone to not attend for reasons of cost.
+We do not want someone to refrain from attending for reasons of cost.

 * The TAT Foundation hosts four public events each year.
 Registration fees vary depending on the event location.
 Because we are an all-volunteer organization, please allow up to 5 business days before receiving confirmation of your payment.
 See our membership overview or email if you have questions about registration fees.